×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Nijmegen involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could be a studio, an apartment, a shared house, or a student dormitory.
 Next, start your search online.
 Websites like Pararius, Funda, and Kamernet are popular platforms for finding rental properties in the Netherlands.
 You can filter your search based on your preferences such as location, price, size, and type of property.
 Social media can also be a useful tool.
 There are several Facebook groups dedicated to housing in Nijmegen where landlords and tenants post available rooms or apartments.
 Another option is to engage a real estate agent.
 While this service is not free, it can save you a lot of time and effort.
 The agent will do the searching for you, arrange viewings, and help with the rental agreement.
 If you're a student, you might want to check with your university.
 Many universities have housing offices that help students find accommodation.
 They often have partnerships with housing corporations and can offer rooms or apartments at a reduced price.
 Once you've found a potential place, arrange a viewing.
 This will give you a chance to see the property in person, meet the landlord or current tenants, and ask any questions you might have.
 Finally, if you're happy with the place, you can proceed to sign the rental agreement.
 Make sure to read it carefully and understand all the terms and conditions before signing.
 Remember, finding a place to live can take time, so start your search well in advance.
 Also, be aware of rental scams.
-Never pay any money before you've seen the property and signed a contract," remarked one expat in Nijmegen, The Netherlands.
+Never pay any money before you've seen the property and signed a contract," remarked one expat who made the move to Nijmegen.

 What is a typical expat home or apartment like in Nijmegen?

 "A typical expat home or apartment in Nijmegen, is often located in the city center or in the quieter, residential areas on the outskirts.
 These homes are usually modern, well-maintained, and come fully furnished, making it easy for expats to settle in.
 The apartments are often spacious, with large windows that let in plenty of natural light.
 They usually have one or two bedrooms, a living room, a fully equipped kitchen, and a bathroom.
 Some apartments may also have a small balcony or a terrace.
 The homes are often equipped with modern amenities such as high-speed internet, central heating, and sometimes even a dishwasher or a washing machine.
 The interior design typically reflects Dutch minimalism, with clean lines, neutral colors, and functional furniture.
 In terms of the neighborhood, Nijmegen is known for its friendly and welcoming community.
 There are plenty of shops, restaurants, and parks within walking distance.
 Public transportation is also easily accessible, making it convenient for expats to commute to work or explore other parts of the city.
 Despite being the oldest city in the Netherlands, Nijmegen is vibrant and youthful, thanks to its large student population.
 This makes it an attractive place for expats, especially those who are looking for a lively social scene.
 In summary, a typical expat home in Nijmegen is comfortable, convenient, and located in a vibrant community.
-It offers a blend of modern living in a city steeped in history and culture," remarked one expat in Nijmegen, The Netherlands.
+It offers a blend of modern living in a city steeped in history and culture," replied a member in Nijmegen.

 What is the average cost of housing in Nijmegen?